6 B2B Copywriting Blunders Companies Keep On Making

 When you see this one out and about, it’s never pretty.
 When the personality in your writing is inconsistent across your website, blog posts, and even flyers and brochures, the pivot in language and tone can result in notable mental whiplash when viewed side-by-side.

 As your company grows, it’s likely that your marketing collateral will too.
 And as that happens, it’s equally likely that different people will write the copy for each piece.
 Each of these people likely have their own ways of writing and their own ideas about what needs to be said – so they’ll naturally leave their own stamp on the copy.
-And given even the shortest amount of time, the same person can find themselves writing completely differently!
+Heck, even the same person can find themselves writing completely differently over time!

 Many companies fall into the trap of thinking brand guidelines are just for visuals, such as the use of your logo, preferred colour schemes, and choice of fonts.
-But brand guidelines should also include information about the tone and language to use in copy and content – making sure everyone’s on the same page about what needs to be said, how, and why.
+But brand guidelines should also include information about the tone of voice and language to use in copy and content, This makes sure everyone’s on the same page about what needs to be said, how, and why.
 If you don’t provide guidance about the tone of voice, kinds of language, and indeed personality to use, the resulting copy is unlikely to appear cohesive and “joined up” when viewed as a whole.

-As well as establishing what you want your copy to sound like, you might also want to provide insight into the audience you’re looking to attract, the image you’re trying to portray, and the general feeling you’d like your copy and content to portray (and yes, it’s fine to take a slightly more conversational tone in your blogs compared to your purely promotional copy).
+As well as establishing what you want your copy to sound like, you might as well also codify the audiences you’re looking to attract, the image you’re trying to portray, and how your linguistic and design choices aim to achieve that.

-Additionally, you could also add guidance on the use of jargon, what kind of audience you’re looking to persuade, whether/how to inject personality and humour, and what keywords want to aim for if the text is destined for the web.
+You might also want to include guidance around the use of jargon; whether/how to inject personality and humour; and what role each marketing asset plays in the sales process.
 The aim here is to remain as consistent as possible across all of your copy regardless of who’s actually written it and when.

-6. Not Keeping Your Copy and Content Up to Date
+6. Not Keeping Your Copy Up to Date

 Unfortunately this one rears its head a lot in all industries, especially when the company is small or working to capacity.
 Try to regularly review all of your current marketing materials to make sure the information is still accurate and up to date.
 That includes your website, your business cards, any flyers or printed handout material, brochures, blogs, videos, podcasts, recurring social media posts – basically any information your brand is putting out there.
 (No pressure!)